HoweChen/immersive-nucleus-dark-ui/README.md

-# Immersive Nucleus Dark UI
+# Immersive Nucleus Dark UI – Deprecated

 Nucleus is an adaptable UI theme for Atom with your favorite syntax coloring at its core!
 This gives the UI a coherent feel, with whatever syntax theme you like to use.